jeromeayala/jeromeayala.github.io/index.md

 * Lab 6, part 1

     I enjoyed this lab because it was basically a mad lib with sandwiches.
-We used if statements to make sure the user gave the correct amount of arguments, or ingredients for the sandwich in this case.
-We also used strings to store information on the bread, protein, and condiment.
+We asked the user to supply us with three arguments and those were the type of bread, protein, and a condiment.
+We used if statements to make sure the user gave the correct amount of arguments.
+Furthermore, we also used strings to store information on the bread, protein, and condiment.